 There are actually 3 possible results from the TSPOT lab-work:

 1. NEGATIVE: There is no sign of TB infection.
 No further follow up is required.
 The hold on BOSS will be removed.

 - BORDERLINE: Results are uncertain; a repeat blood test is required in 8 weeks.

 3. POSITIVE: TB bacteria is present, indicating likely TB infection.
 TB infection does NOT mean active TB.
 TB bacteria can live in your body without making you sick.
 This is called latent TB infection.
 In most people who breathe in TB bacteria and become infected, the body is able to fight the bacteria to stop them from growing.

-If your results are positive, an RN from Health Services will contact you and ask you to return to the clinic.
-During the return visit, the RN will provide instructions for getting a chest x-ray at Radiology Associates.
+If your results are positive, a provider from Health Services will contact you and ask you to return to the clinic.
+During the return visit, the provider will provide instructions for getting a chest x-ray at Radiology Associates.
 After the chest x-ray is complete, Radiology Associates will provide you with a copy of your chest x-ray on a disc.
 This disc MUST be returned to Health Services.
-Health Services staff will hand-deliver the x-ray and required paperwork to the Arkansas Department of Health TB Clinic to determine if further evaluation is necessary.
+A Health Services staff member will hand-deliver the x-ray and required paperwork to the Arkansas Department of Health TB Clinic to determine if further evaluation is necessary.
 If no further action is needed, your hold will be removed.

-Also during the return visit, the RN will talk about a medication that can reduce the risk of developing active tuberculosis by 90%.
+Also during the return visit, the provider will talk about a medication that can reduce the risk of developing active tuberculosis by 90%.
 Through a partnership with the Arkansas Department of Health, this medication (valued at over $600 per student) is provided at no cost.
 Students who accept the medication will visit the clinic weekly (for 12 consecutive weeks) to take the medication.
 Students who finish the full 12 week course of medication, are no longer required to get an annual chest x-ray (unless he/she later develops symptoms).
 Students who decline the medication will be required to get an annual chest x-ray as long as they are a student at UA Little Rock.